Mocktail Recipes That Are Almost Too Pretty to Drink

 Think of this colorful, luscious mocktail as the love child of a Caribbean rum cooler and a Polynesian tiki bowl.

-Vanilla Whey Shakeology, plus watermelon, coconut milk, frozen banana, lime, and rum extract will transport you to the pink sands beach of the Caribbean islands.
+Vanilla Shakeology, plus watermelon, coconut milk, frozen banana, lime, and rum extract will transport you to the pink sands beach of the Caribbean islands.

 You can enjoy this gorgeous mocktail in a glass or a watermelon bowl — kitschy tiki attire not required!